-- The coated flat beater, dough hook, and mixing bowl may be washed in an automatic dishwasher or you can wash in hot, sudsy water.
+The coated flat beater, dough hook, and mixing bowl may be washed in an automatic dishwasher or you can hand wash in hot, sudsy water.
 All wire whips should be hand washed and dried immediately.
 Do not place them in the dishwasher.

 Wipe down your stand mixer with a warm, damp cloth.
 Do not use household or commercial cleaners.
 Wipe the base, beater shaft and mixer head.
 Do not immerse in water or get water into gears, ventilation ports or openings of any kind.

 Make sure your stand mixer, bowl, attachments and accessories are completely dry before putting away.

-Store on the countertop to display your personality and style with a KitchenAid® stand mixer in your favorite color, like white, red, blue or Aqua Sky.
+Store your stand mixer on the countertop to display your personality and style with a KitchenAid® stand mixer in your favorite color, like white, red, blue or Aqua Sky.
 Use our customization tool to personalize your mixer with your favorite color, bowl design, and a free engraving to add a countertop statement that’s all you.
 Storing your stand mixer on your kitchen counter also means it’s easily accessible when you need it.
 They only take up about a foot of counter space, and at 13-15 inches high, they will slide under the cabinets of nearly every kitchen.

 However, if you’re lacking in counter space, keep your stand mixer in a pantry or cabinet that is tall enough to store the stand mixer vertically.
 Remember that your KitchenAid® stand mixer is a durable, heavy-duty appliance and weighs between 20 and 30 lbs., depending on the model.
 Make sure the shelf you’re storing it on can support the weight.